geopython/diving-into-pygeoapi/workshop/content/docs/publishing/first.md

     1. Start by typing `docker-compose up`
     1. Observe logging output
     1. If no errors: open http://localhost:5000
-    1. Look for the Free Wifi Collection
+    1. Look for the Point of interest collection
-    1. Browse through the collection
+    1. Browse through the items of the collection
+    1. Check the json representation by adding ?f=json to url (or click 'json' in top right)

 ## Debugging configuration errors